forrestburton/StudyD8/README.md

 •	Utilized data verification to implement user authentication and client-side login

-•	Successfully stored and processed user data to create student matches
+•	Successfully stored, retrieved, and processed user data to create student matches and display user info

 •	Created a search feature to help users find specific universities and classes